CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | act_cost                    | (_optional_) How many kJ it costs to activate the bionic.
 Strings can be used "1 kJ"/"1000 J"/"1000000 mJ" (default: `0`)
 | deact_cost                  | (_optional_) How many kJ it costs to deactivate the bionic.
 Strings can be used "1 kJ"/"1000 J"/"1000000 mJ" (default: `0`)
 | react_cost                  | (_optional_) How many kJ it costs over time to keep this bionic active, does nothing without a non-zero "time".
 Strings can be used "1 kJ"/"1000 J"/"1000000 mJ" (default: `0`)
+| trigger_cost                | (_optional_) How many kJ it costs to trigger special effects for this bionic.
+This can be a reaction to specific conditions or an action taken while the bionic is active.
+Strings can be used "1 kJ"/"1000 J"/"1000000 mJ" (default: `0`)
 | time                        | (_optional_) How long, when activated, between drawing cost.
 If 0, it draws power once. (default: `0`)
 | upgraded_bionic             | (_optional_) Bionic that can be upgraded by installing this one.
 | available_upgrades          | (_optional_) Upgrades available for this bionic, i.e. the list of bionics having this one referenced by `upgraded_bionic`.